 3. Pay down your debts

-Do you have a lot of debts that are making it harder to raise your credit score to 700?
-If so, pay off these debts as soon as you can.
+If you have trouble raising your score to 700, you may have too much debt.
+If you do, pay off these debts as soon as you can.
 For example, if you have a lot of revolving debts, allocate most of your funds toward these debts.

-Paying off debt also help keeps you in good financial standing by improving your debt-to-income ratio.
-The lesser debt you carry, the lesser the chance you will miss a payment, default on your loan, or suffer from financial stress.
+Paying off debt also helps keep you in good financial standing by improving your debt-to-income ratio.
+The less debt you carry, the less likely you are to miss a payment, default on your loan, or suffer from financial stress.
+You should aim for a DTI ratio lower than 28%.

 You might also like:

-- 6 effective ways to pay off credit card debt
+- 6 practical ways to pay off credit card debt

-- How to use the debt avalanche method to pay off debt?
+- How can you use the debt avalanche method to pay off debt?

-- How to use the debt snowball method to pay off debt?
+- How do you use the debt snowball method to pay off debt?

-Cleaning up your credit reports is an essential step to getting a 700 credit score.
-Since your credit score is calculated using information from your credit reports, it is essential to make sure that information in your credit reports is accurate and updated.
+Cleaning up your credit reports is essential to getting a 700 credit score.
+Since your credit score is calculated using information from your credit reports, it is vital to ensure that the information in your credit reports is accurate and updated.

 When you become a user of a credit card account, you directly benefit from positive activities on that credit account.
-Meaning that all payment activities, account usage, low credit utilization, etc also get reported to your credit reports.
-Hence, boosting your credit score.
+This means that all payment activities, account usage, low credit utilization, etc, also get reported to your credit reports.
+Hence boosting your credit score.

-Before you sign up for any credit card account, make sure that the card provider reports authorized users’ activities to credit bureaus.
-Getting added to an account that does not report your activities to credit reporting agencies will not do you good.
+Before signing up for any credit card account, ensure the card provider reports authorized users’ activities to credit bureaus.
+Adding to an account that does not report your activities to credit reporting agencies will not help you raise your credit score.

 Read more: What is an authorized user on a credit card?